-- Align and interpret the City's metropolitan SDF at a local scale, i.e. more detail and responding to local challenges; - Identify and depict important spatial elements, such as economic nodes, transport linkages, environmentally sensitive areas, etc.; - Provide land use guidelines; - Focus on economic development that caters for all spheres and to create jobs in local communities, considering all relevant economic sectors; - Demonstrate restructuring and integration that is aligned with policies such as the National Development Plan, the Integrated Urban Development Framework, and the New Urban Agenda; - Ensure sector integration to ensure efficient and sustainable development; - Develop an implementation plan for each district; and identification of incentives to stimulate the right kind of development in the right location.
-The prioritisation and planning that has already been completed for priority and other targeted transitoriented development (TOD) precincts under the CLDP will provide input into the district planning process and the further work required for the targeted local areas covered by them.
+- Align and interpret the City's metropolitan SDF at a local scale, i.e. more detail and responding to local challenges; - Identify and depict important spatial elements, such as economic nodes, transport linkages, environmentally sensitive areas, etc.; - Provide land use guidelines; - Focus on economic development that caters for all spheres and to create jobs in local communities, considering all relevant economic sectors; - Demonstrate restructuring and integration that is aligned with policies such as the National Development Plan, the Integrated Urban Development Framework, and the New Urban Agenda; - Ensure sector integration to ensure efficient and sustainable development; - Develop an implementation plan for each district; and identify local areas that require further detailed planning; - Identify local areas that require further detailed planning.